anetaiys/DEQ/README.md

 ### Usage
 ### """""""""
-	Import DEQ and create instance of DEQ class in your code.
+	Import DEQ and create instance of DEQcalc class in your code.
 	Then start DiffusionEquationQuantificationModule(img1, img2, dx, dy).
 	Input two same shape (rows and columns) .csv image files (img1, img2).
  	Typically, calculation grid size dx and dy are usually 1.0.